What You Need to Know for Planning Your Career

 You are no longer someone waiting for an invitation; you are actively planning your own career path.

-By moving from just reacting to actively Seeing Problems Before They Happen, you stop chasing the small gains from past successes and start building what comes next.
+The shift from reacting to actively Seeing Problems Before They Happen means you stop chasing small gains from past successes and start building what comes next.
 When you get good at spotting the real clues, you become the solution that the market hasn't even thought of yet.

 Stop looking for a job and start finding the space your skills are meant to fill.